Disaster risk finance for better response to COVID-19 and other risks

 The World Bank supports developing countries to develop shock-responsive financial planning and build resilience against future shocks through its Disaster Risk Finance and Insurance Program (DRFIP), implemented by its Crisis and Disaster Risk Finance team.

-The proposed webinar will discuss the following questions:
+The webinar discussed the following questions: